-The ore had been comme by accepted his become pala action on two relatively San Francisco, !
-Selifornia, June 3rd, 1930. there are populated and couloued in beds of number of the salitate with the string of the page varios from marks to N. of W. hat unually is about Mr. F. W. Bradley, President, San Francisco Commercial Company, to at . and ...
-1022 Crocker Building, A San Prancisco, or California and of altered lineatone ther Sirt last several hundred foot this wise of light sat The Walker-Johnson group of tungsten claims his situated on several low bills in the Pine hat Range in Douglas County, Nevada, 14 miles by road from the mailroad at Minden. office owners are Re C. Malker and E. A. Johnson, but the property is under bond to your sampuny and Mr. O. K. Bennis has had Lectoral man transhing and sampling it for the past wthree weeks, Wery fer samples have been sent in any les sofor manay because Mr. Dennis roughly determines the 3.WO content by crushing and pasning the rock and seem amost of the samples so tested have run soufar delon ... a commercial grade that it seemed a waste of money rather discouraged when I arrived and at first glance the many holes dug did not seem to yield much encouragement of finding an orebody worth while.
+The Walker-Johnson group of tungsten claims is situated on several low hills in the Pine Nut Range in Douglas County, Nevada, 14 miles by road from the railroad at Minden.
+The owners are R. C. Walker and E. A. Johnson, but the property is under bond to your company and Mr. C. K. Dennis has had several men trenching and sampling it for the past three weeks.
+Very few samples have been sent in for assay because Mr. Dennis roughly determines the WO3 content by crushing and panning the rock and most of the samples so tested have run so far below a commercial grade that it seemed a waste of money rather discouraged when I arrived and at first glance the many holes dug did not seem to yield much encouragement of finding an orebody worth while.
 So I made a rough map on a scale of 20 feet to the inch and soon had reduced the exposures in the cuts and outcrops to system, showing the probability of at least two ore-shoots and I advised Mr. Dennis to concentrate his work largely into an effort to prove the extent and average content of these shoots.